Lawsuits Against Distracted Truck Drivers

 In the late 2000s, we had a case that involved a distracted trucker.
 A young man was in a fender bender along a highway here in rural Texas, which caused his car to become disabled in the middle of the road.
 A semi-truck driver came upon the accident scene, but didn't brake in time, crashing into the back of the young man's car and killing him.
 After the police arrived, the trucker swore that the accident happened right in front of him and that he had no time to brake.

-After our team of experts investigated the accident and got ahold of the truck’s internal video surveillance footage (this trucking company was wise enough to have installed it), we found that the trucker was actually hundreds of yards away when the young man’s accident happened.
-As it turned out, the trucker had plenty of time to stop, but wasn’t looking at the road in front of him.
-Instead, he was looking at a cellphone video, completely distracted from the task at hand.
+After our team of experts investigated the accident and got ahold of the truck's internal video surveillance footage, we found that the trucker was actually hundreds of yards away when the young man's accident happened.
+As it turned out, the trucker had plenty of time to stop, had he been looking at the road in front of him instead of a video on his cellphone.

-Needless to say, we took that evidence and made sure that a jury would see how irresponsible this trucker was that day — and also how irresponsible the trucking company for hiring him in the first place.
+Needless to say, we took that evidence and made sure that a jury would see how irresponsible this trucker was that day -- and also how irresponsible the trucking company for hiring him in the first place.
 They ended up settling out of court, and our clients were compensated for the loss of their son.
-But that’s not an automatic process, we had to prove that the trucker was distracted and that that constituted negligence.
-Once we established that, we were able to hold the trucker and, by extension, his company liable for the young man’s death, which twisted their arm, legally speaking, into doing the right thing.
+But that wasn't an automatic process: we had to prove that the trucker was distracted and successfully argue that his behavior constituted negligence.
+Once we established that, we were able to hold the trucker and, by extension, his employer accountable for the young man's death.

 Trucking companies are expected to hire trained truck drivers who have been instructed on the importance of staying focused on the road and allowing themselves sufficient rest.
-Moreover, trucking companies are expected to make sure their drivers are adhering to legal travel schedules and to test them randomly to ensure they’re not drinking or driving on the road.
+When a driver fails to do so and that leads to a collision, the law allows their employer to be held liable through a civil lawsuit.

-If you were injured in an accident with an 18-wheeler, and you suspect the accident may have been caused to driver distraction, then call Grossman Law Offices today for a free consultation at 1-855-326-0000 (toll free).
-As with any legal issue, it’s not what you think you know but what you can prove that matters.
-Acting now is critically important so that a professional investigator can go into action while there is still available evidence to find.
+If you were injured in an accident with an 18-wheeler, we encourage you to call Grossman Law Offices today for a free consultation at 855-326-0000 (toll free).
+As with any legal issue, it's not what you think you know but what you can prove that matters.
+Acting now is critically important, so that a professional investigator can begin looking into what happened as soon as possible.